repsick3r/CSE425_Compiler_Design_Lab/Lab6/README.md

 <br>

-Use the color_predictiveParser.cpp if your terminal supports [term256](https://github.com/gawin/bash-colors-256) colours.
+Use the color_canonicalLRParser.cpp if your terminal supports [term256](https://github.com/gawin/bash-colors-256) colours.